Hash Brown Waffles | No-Oil

 How to make waffle hash browns

-Believe it or not, the hash browns will be added to the hot waffle iron still frozen.
-No need to defrost them.
-You can also make your own fresh hash browns if desired.
+The hash browns will be added to the hot waffle iron still frozen.
+There is no need to defrost them.

 Add spices and seasonings desired.
 Some of my favorites are sea salt, pepper, garlic powder, onion powder, nutritional yeast, and smoked paprika.

-After sprinkling the seasonings, lower the lid and allow to cook for approximately 6-8 minutes.
+After sprinkling the seasonings and adding the diced onions, lower the lid and allow to cook for approximately 6-8 minutes.
 Waffle iron temperatures differ, so check regularly until you find the right cooking time for your appliance.

 *Originally published December 2014.